ga-wdi-boston/wdi_11_rails_lab_resque/README.md

 Fork and clone this repo.
 It will be turned in and graded as a homework, but ideally you'll be done with it before the end of class so you can work on your portfolio site.

 Create a "Guestbook" application that will allow users to input their name/email address and a brief note that will be displayed on an index page.
 When the user submits the post, they should be sent an email thanking them for their post.
+Use JavaScript to submit the post via AJAX.

+Find a Redis provider on Heroku and deploy this project to Heroku.

 ### Points for assessment

-* 1 - Keep passwords/credentials out of version control and use Sendgrid on Heroku
-* 1 - Email can be sent to a user thanking them for signing the guestbook.
+1 - Working deployment to Heroku with passwords/credentials out of version control 1 - Email can be sent to a user thanking them for signing the guestbook.
-* 1 - This email is sent using a background task with Resque
-* 1 - Your model, views and controller code is appropriate done
+1 - This email is sent using a background task with Resque 1 - Your model, views and controller code is appropriate done 1 - Post to controller is done via JavaScript/AJAX
-* 1 - FREE POINT BY ALEX

 ### Bonus 1